On this Blog, I normally eschew talking about my professional practice, how we provide services and how our fees are structured.

 The overarching message is this:

-You Probably Don’t Need to Pay for Anyone to Help You!
+You Probably Don’t Need to Professional Help in Your Hong Kong QMAS Application!

 Not even us.